Create a Marketplace Package

 13. If you selected Fixed as the auction type, in the Price field, enter the winning bid price.
 This is the minimum gross CPM rate in USD that DSPs must bid for impressions, but if the winning bid is higher than the fixed price, the bid is reduced to the fixed price.

-14. In the Partner name fee section, choose the type of fee that you'll earn from impressions.
+14. In the Pricing section, under Partner name fee, select the type of fee that you'll earn from impressions:

 OptionDescription